 Access to a Safe Account is arranged via signer accounts (owners) which, in turn, can be either externally owned accounts ("simple" crypto wallets) or smart accounts (like Safe).
 If a user loses access to the signer wallet there is a chance that they lose access to the Account.

 Why a chance?
-It depends on the ownership setup.
+It depends on the signer setup.
 If the Account threshold allows other signers to operate without a signer that can't be accessed, then there is no issue e.g. the threshold is 1/2 or 2/3.
 No recovery is needed.
 The remaining signers will be able to remove the "bad" one.
 However, that's not always possible.

 If you lose access to your "regular" externally owned account - for instance, your computer breaks and your seed phrase is lost - there is no way to recover the funds on it.
 No central authority - no backup.